Uninett/Argus-frontend/README.md

 Congrats, you now have the Argus frontend up and running!

 Note that the website will automatically reload as you edit the code.

+### Using Docker Compose

+This repository contains a `docker-compose.yml` definition to run all the backend components as services, while the Argus frontend runs directly off the checked out source code using npm.
+To accomplish this, all you need should be:

+    export UID
+	docker-compose up

+(the `export UID` step is to ensure the Argus frontend container runs using your system UID, so it doesn't produce root-owned files in the mounted source code directory).

+Your Argus frontend should now be served on `http://localhost:8080`, while your Argus API server should be served on `http://localhost:8000`.
+As with running `npm` locally, the website should automatically reload as you edit the code.

+The default setup will install the latest version of the Argus API server from the master branch.
+If you need to customize which tag or branch to install, you can change the `BRANCH` argument in `docker-compose.yml` (or preferably implement your own `docker-compose.override.yml`).

 ## Coding guidelines